emerichunter/maintenance_schema/README.md

 - add `ALTER TABLE` statements for autovacuum and autoanalyze based on size
 - add `ALTER TABLE...
 SET STATISTICS` if the need is confirmed, watch table/column special statistics in audit
 - audit check : pg_hba.conf, unix socket,...  security in general, (others?) -> On the way for version 0.0.4
-- info from \l+ regarding encodingn and collation
+- info from \l+ regarding encoding and collation
 - users not connected since (...), passwords too short (?), too old (?), last login, number of login, last_reset, IP, hostnossl, host, 0.0.0.0/0, peer, trust, md5 => different extension (with new tables),
 - dump of GRANTS/REVOKE, see github of slardiere for the dump
 - ~~encoding : to perfect (add server side...)~~